DavidovQC/Poly_Tikz_Frontend/README.md

 -~~Make sure dropdown status persists with each drag and drop~~

+-Currently only Rectangle tool uses current utils, update all other layers
+Completed: Rectangle, Circle, GraphPoint, Axis
+Remaining: Path, Function

 -Currently all components trigger drag and drop, make it so only label is draggable.

 -onDragover should have an orange line above the layer appear

 -Improve UI component design

--Currently only Rectangle tool uses current utils, update all other layers

 -Finish Path Layer + Points Layer